Kingsol Chabalala: Political career

 Chabalala became involved in politics during his high school days in 1993 through to university as a member of South African Students Congress.
 He became a member of the Democratic Alliance in 2008.
 He currently serves as the deputy chairperson of the party's Vaal Region and has been a member of the DA provincial executive committee and the DA's Vaal regional executive committee since 2009.
 Chabalala has also been a DA branch chair, a constituency chair and a member of the DA's Federal Council.
 Chabalala has served as a constituency as well as a regional election campaign manager and has also been a member of the DA's Gauteng Provincial Elections Campaign team.

 He was a LEAD Coordinator for the party in the Sedibeng District Municipality in 2009.
 Two years later, he was elected as a DA PR Councillor in the Emfuleni Local Municipality and served on the Petitions' Committee and IDP Steering Committee while he was a councillor.
 Chabalala was elected as a Member of the Gauteng Provincial Legislature in 2014.
 In 2016, he was selected as the DA's mayoral candidate for the Emfuleni municipality.
 The ANC retained crontrol of the municipality and Chabalala remained a member of the provincial legislature.
-He was re-elected to the provincial legislature in 2019.
+He was re-elected to the provincial legislature in 2019 and 2024 general election.
 Chabalala serves on the Sports Recreation Arts and Culture Portfolio Committee, as well as the Petitions Standing Committee.

+On 14 February 2026, Chabalala was named the DA's mayoral candidate for the Emfuleni municipality for the upcoming municipal elections.